 A vehicle’s name is arguably one of its most important aspects.
 Of course design, features and performance are what ultimately sell a car, but a majority of marketing focuses on a car’s name.
 Often expected to illustrate or suggest an auto’s essence, names such as Jeep Renegade or Lamborghini Diablo conjure a visceral image of the vehicle.
 This leaves us wondering what went wrong with the following car names.
 Petty power struggles?
 Poor translations?
 Three-martini lunches?
 We’re not saying all these are bad cars (although some are not great), but they certainly could have benefitted from better names.
 Here are just a few of the worst car names we’ve experienced in America.
-Add other personal favorites in the comments.

 Before General Motors introduced its groundbreaking EV1 electric car in the mid-1990s, the company showed a prototype electric vehicle called the Impact.
 Although we can see what they were thinking — this car would make a huge impact on the industry and America — riding in a car named after the first thing you don’t want to have happen while in a car seems wrong.
 Although the name was marginally better than Crash, Smash or Slam.